HaxeFlixel/flixel-docs/documentation/02_handbook/18-gamepads.html.md

 - MFi
 - PS Vita

 For most gamepads HaxeFlixel will automatically detect the model and abstract the API inputs under a common "universal" gamepad model based on the Xbox 360 layout.
-The underlying device-specific "raw" inputs are still available for you to poll direclty, if you choose.
+The underlying device-specific "raw" inputs are still available for you to poll directly, if you choose.

 Here's some example logic for basic detection using the "universal" gamepad API: